How to Start a Task With ADHD: The 2-Minute Momentum Trick

 Related guides

-- How to Start When You Feel Overwhelmed A short, kind playbook for the moments when your to-do list is so long you cannot pick anything to do.
+- How to Start When You Feel Overwhelmed A short, kind playbook for when your to-do list is so long you freeze and cannot pick anything — how to unstick yourself and take one small action right now.

-- How to Choose One Task When Everything Feels Important A short guide to picking exactly one task to work on when your whole list is screaming for attention.
+- How to Choose One Task When Everything Feels Important How to pick exactly one task when your whole list is screaming for attention — simple filters to break the tie and start moving without second-guessing.

 - How to Plan a Small Focus Session A 25-minute focus session done well beats two hours of half-attention.
-Here is how to set one up.
+Here is how to set one up — pick a clear goal, kill distractions, and protect the block.